C241-PS127/Cloud-Computing/README.md

 ## Error Handling

-The application includes custom error handling for 404 Not Found and other errors.
+The application boasts advanced custom error handling mechanisms designed to gracefully manage occurrences such as 404 Not Found and other potential errors with precision and efficiency

 ## CORS